 Section 7.
 Voting Leave.
-Employees will be allowed to use Personal Time Off (PTO) to vote during work hours.
+Employees will be allowed to use Personal Time Off, (PTO) Float or Vacation to vote during work hours.

 Section 8.
 Volunteering Time Off

 The purpose of this program is to promote volunteerism in the local community.
 The City recognizes the value of volunteering to personally support and serve the community which we live and work.
 This policy has been drafted to give employees the opportunity to volunteer during work hours.